F&W ECOL 001 Cooperative Education/Co-op in Forest & Wildlife Ecology, 1 cr.

 F&W ECOL 424 Wildlife Ecology Summer Field Practicum, 2 cr, offered Summer (odd years).

 Course Description: Two week field class emphasizing research and habitat management techniques through individual and group field work, tours, demonstrations and lectures.
 Class held in northern Wisconsin, transportation and lodging provided.

 Pre-Reqs: Open to wildlife ecol majors only, Jr/Sr st or cons inst, students must apply for permission to enroll in wildlife summer camp

-F&W ECOL 452 World Forest History, 3 cr, Professor Langston, offered Spring.
+F&W ECOL 452 World Forest History, 3 cr, not currently offered.

 Course Description: Examines world forest history, with attention to links between societal change and forest change.
 Examines how different peoples have used or abused the forest, how societies have struggled to establish policies governing forests, and how perceptions of forests have evolved.

 F&W ECOL 455 The Vegetation of Wisconsin, 4 cr, primary department: Botany.